 This model addresses how the protection of intellectual property rights (IPRs) affects incentives to innovate.
-It is based on models of trade, product diversity, and monopolistic competition as in Krugman (1980), and a simpler version of Grossman and Helpman (1989).
-The policy change is an increase in IPR protection and the model simulates the effects on the quantity and value of global innovation.
+It is based on models of trade, product diversity, and monopolistic competition as in increase in IPR protection and the model simulates the effects on the quantity and value of global innovation.